Zero-dimensional models for gravitational and scalar QED decoherence: Scalar gravity model

 where we have redefined the coupling constant as $C\rightarrow\tilde{C}=C \Omega^2$ and dropped the tilde.
 The real term on the second line of the argument of the exponential results in decoherence, i.e., exponential decay of the outer product for $n\neq n'$.
 In the high temperature (equivalently long time) limit corresponding to $t\gg \beta \hbar\gg \omega_c^{-1}$, Eq. (\ref{GRsolution}) can be approximated asymptotically as

 From Eq. (\ref{GRsolution2}), it is clear that the outer product terms for $n\neq n'$ decay exponentially with rate given by $(n-n')^2 C k_B T/\hbar$.
 Note however, that for early, `Planckian' (by analogy with gravity) times $t\lesssim \omega_c^{-1}$, the rate of decoherence is governed by the upper cut-off $\omega_c$, resulting in the logarithm term appearing in Eq. (\ref{GRsolution2}); depending on the magnitude of the ratio $\hbar\omega_c/{k_BT}\gg 1$, there may already be a significant `burst' of decoherence during the `Planckian' regime before the later, high temperature exponential decoherence regime.
 The fact that the decoherence rate depends on the upper cut-off frequency $\omega_c$ is a consequence of assuming an initial system-environment product state \cite{anglin1997}.
-The latter assumption is tantamount to supposing that the system initial state can be prepared on time scales shorter than $\omega_c^{-1}$.
+The latter assumption is tantamount to supposing that the system initial state can be prepared on time scales shorter than $\omega_c^{-1}$ (or equivalently, the system-environment interaction is switched on over a time scale shorter than $\omega_c^{-1}$).
 While this may be possible for low energy, solid state system environments (i.e., phonons), for an actual gravitational environment with corresponding characteristic Planck time scale, the system state cannot be similarly isolated from the gravitational environment; an analysis which accounts for the system remaining correlated with the environment while its state is being prepared on timescales that are long compared with $\omega_c^{-1}$, is expected to result in a subsequent decoherence rate that does not depend on the upper cut-off frequency of the environment.